top of page

 Through the USDA Specialty Crop Block Grant Program, the Cheshire County Conservation District (CCCD), is excited to offer stipends of $2,000 to farms to increase their energy efficiency and renewable energy options, with the goal of lowering operating costs, increasing viability, and increasing competitiveness.

-Applications for the second grant round are now open!
+Applications for the second grant round are now closed.

 Request for Proposals (RFP) 2024